Talentech/EvaluationApi/docs/encryption.md

 }
 ```

+## Error handling

+In the event that either party, ATS or Partner, is unable to process incoming encrypted payloads, an error using status code `422 Unprocessable Entity` should be returned to indicate a problem.

+Example scenarios:

+- Platform does not support encryption
+- Unknown keyId (the receiver had no key stored that matched the keyId)
+- Decryption failure (the receiver had a key, but decryption failed to yield valid results)

 ## Appendix: Example implementation Node.JS

 Following implements an example encryptor and decryptor.
 The entire file can be executed without any dependencies and will write out a JavaScript object with encrypted values, and then the same with the values in plain text.